 How to extract Cash from my Company?

-If you’ve got the company money to fund it, you can take €440,000 in Personal Cash out of your business, through an Executive Pension Contract that has an accumulated fund value of €2M at your retirement age.
+If you’ve got the company money to fund it, it’s possible to take €440,000 in Personal Cash out of your business, through an Executive Pension Contract that has an accumulated fund value of €2M at your retirement age.

-How to accumulate a pension fund value of €2 Million?
+How to accumulate a pension pot of €2 Million?

 *25 years to retirement: €3,500 PM – Company Paid Pension Contribution